 I am over 37 weeks pregnant, can I still test for GBS?

 Yes you can.
-Testing after 37 weeks will still give you an accurate result of your GBS status for the next 5 weeks, However there is a risk that you could deliver your baby before you receive your results.
+Testing after 37 weeks will still give you a result that is highly predictive of your GBS status for the next 5 weeks, However there is a risk that you could deliver your baby before you receive your results.

 Is the Strepelle test reliable?